J-Wengler/NLP_Paper/manuscript.md

             a.
 All candidate articles from StarGEO are queried
             b.
 The specific word vector model is loaded (SciSpaCy, BioWordVec, ...)
             c.
 For each query and keyword combination findSimilarity() is run in Helper.py and added to a multiprocessing thread.
 This script prints to an output file the calculated similarity of each article using each combination
             d.
-The top 1,10,100, and 500 articles are returned to compare against the articles that StarGEO previously identified as related.
+The top 1,10 and 100 articles are returned to compare against the articles that StarGEO previously identified as related.

 ### Reduced Set Testing
 The results contained within this paper are from a reduced set of all StarGEO articles (266) plus an additional 1000 randomly queried articles from GEO.
-The purpose for performing the reduced set was the full 41,823 article corpus from StarGEO ran for over one month and was not able to complete the full testing.
+The purpose for performing the reduced set was the full 41,823 article corpus from StarGEO ran for over one month and we were not able to complete the full testing.
 A reduced corpus of 1000 articles allowed us to compare the various methods head to head without the need for extensively long wait times.
 However the analysis is set up in such a way as to allow the researcher to easily change the amount of articles used in the analysis.

 ### Manual Gene Expression Omnibus Evaluation
 Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
 To compare our technique directly to GEO we use a manual evaluation.
 We first use the advanced search option on
 GEO to input the exact queries we used from StarGEO.
 To maintain consistency with StarGEO, the results are limited to series and human genomic data.
 A summary file of all the results is downloaded and analyzed.
 To ensure equal comparision the results are filtered to only include those datasets that exist in StarGEO's corpus while excluding SuperSeries.
-Using the same technique for the StarGEO evaluation the top 1,10,100,500 articles are identified and compared against the relevant articles from StarGEO.
+Using the same technique for the StarGEO evaluation the top 1,10, and 100 articles are identified and compared against the relevant articles from StarGEO.